 Hiking is a long vigourous walk usually undertaken on foot paths or trails in the countryside.
 This type of walk is mainly done for pleasure.
-Barcelona is one city that is famous for the many activities it offers its visitors.
+Barcelona is one city that is famous for the daytime activities and night experiences as well, it offers its visitors.
 From entertainment to relaxation to great food and pleasure, anybody who visits this unique city is sure to enjoy much of its sights and sounds.
 Hiking is one activity that can be enjoyed by visitors to Barcelona.

 Throughout Barcelona and indeed the entire district of Catalonia, you can find great wilderness and hills that are open for exploration from people seeking to burn some fat away and clear some toxins from their systems.
 Because of its unique position between mountains and sea, Barcelona offers great options for hiking and is one of the best places in Europe to visit for the purpose of hiking.
 We will now explore some of the areas of Barcelona that offer breathtaking views and terrains ideal for hiking.

 Just 65 kilometres away from the bustling city, Monserrat Mountain offers one of the best hiking trails in Barcelona.
 It provides great views of the countryside and has a lot to offer in terms of closeness to nature.
 The lush bushes and their inhabitants make hiking in Monserrat Mountain a wonderful experience.

 Hikers can take advantage of one of the best known hikes to ascent to the peak of Sant Jeroni which is about 1236 metres, to capture the panoramic views of the landscape and to take breathtaking photographs.
 The Benedictine Abbey on the mount is also a great place to stop over on the trail to learn about and enjoy the cultural inclinations of this location.
 Monserrat Mountain can be reached by train from Barcelona or by car.